Sc4ramouche/ocaml.org/data/tutorials/language/0it_06_imperative.md

 * `tcgetattr stdin TCSAFLUSH` read and return them as a record (this is similar to `deref`)
 * `tcsetattr stdin TCSAFLUSH` update them (this is similar to `assign`)

-These attributes need to be set correctly (i.e. turn of echoing and disable canonical mode) in order to do the reading the way we want.
+These attributes need to be set correctly (i.e. turn off echoing and disable canonical mode) in order to do the reading the way we want.
 The logic is the same in both implementations:
 1. Read the terminal attributes
 1. Set the terminal attributes
 1. Wait until a key is pressed, read it as a character